dayanacavalcante/Obesity-Estimate/README.md

 | ![](/Charts/boxplot_age.png) | ![](/Charts/boxplot_weight.png)|
 |:-:|:-:|

-### _Linear Regression_
+### _Regression_

-The Linear Regression algorithm was applied to make the model for predicting the level of body mass index ("NObeyesdad") according to weight.
+In the first predictive method of the project the Linear Regression algorithm was applied to make the model for predicting the level of body mass index ("NObeyesdad") according to weight.

 The model created was:
 ```